 Poseidon had taking it upon himself to devise a new game as he waited for his brother to kindly stop talking.
 He created little droplets of water and flicked them towards the base of Athena's throne, annoying the wisdom goddess even more.
 When he screwed up his aim and hit her leg instead of her chair, she sent a fierce glare his way, before turning her eyes back on her father, clearly the only one not bothered by the anti-climactic speech.
 In fact, the grey-eyed goddess appeared to be embracing it.

 Zeus droned on and on, unaware that Athena was the only one still listening.
-Aphrodite lounged on her throne, looking deeply in thought, twirling her auburn hair around her finger.
+Aphrodite lounged on her throne, looking deeply in thought, twirling her auburn tresses around her finger.

 She held on the dish carefully, knowing that it was important that she did not spill the nectar that sat upon her plate, or drop ambrosia on the filthy throne room floor.
 Her eyes flickered to the other side of the room, glancing at the other cupbearer.